-The Group relies on the Investment Manager to apply appropriate Environmental, Social and Governance policies to the investments the Group makes.
-The policies in place at the Investment Manager outline the Group's approach to responsible investing, as well as the environmental standards which it aims to meet.
+The Group relies on the Investment Manager to apply appropriate environmental, social and governance policies to the investments the Group makes.
+The Group's approach to responsible investing, including the environmental standards it aims to meet, are set out in the policies in place at the Investment Manager.
 Responsible investing principles have been applied to each of the investments made.